CodeMarie/ISDB-Major-Project/README.md

 ## Instructions for Use ##

 Imported dependencies include:
 Use the command npm install or if package.json file exists assess for needed dependencies.
-Use the CLI commands if not already used before
+Please use the CLI commands listed below if not installed already
     sudo npm install -g express-generator
 This sudo command will install this globally.
     npm install --save mongoose
-    npm install dotenv f
+    npm install dotenv
 This is for use of .env file to allow your mongoose connection string to be stored safely when pushing your project to GitHub.
 This is because the string requires a password.
     (For mac users) brew tap heroku/brew && brew install heroku or Windows/Linux select plugin option.
-To make a connection and access your connection string, Mongodb Atlas was used.
+Access your connection string from mongodb.
+Mongodb Atlas for this project was used.
 A Link to this page can be found [here]( https://www.mongodb.com/atlas/database)
     npm install passport-jwt
     npm install --save passport-local-mongoose